So you have a fireplace and a crawling infant or walking toddler. Eesh.

 Many parents really like this gate and say it does the job well, and a big bonus is that it’s half the price of the competition.
-Some reviewers complain that the directions are tough to follow and the gate is difficult to install — but let’s be real, any gate like this is most likely going to be a pain-in-the-you-know-what to install.

 What’s unique about the Qdos gate is that it’s customizable; it allows you to create a gate based on your specific needs and the size of your hearth.
 It comes with a “starter kit,” which includes two wide sections and a door that, together, fits openings up to 82.5”.
 If you need to cover more ground, you can purchase extra doors in additional short (8”) and long (23.5”) sections.

 You can remove this gate temporarily (for a no-kid party, or whatnot); it can easily be detached from the wall mounts without having to use tools.
 It also comes with anti-skid Floorsafe